Build in Security from Day 1 to Prevent Website Hacks

 Building your website with quality materials like plugins and themes from reputable vendors will usually cost you money in the short run.
 However, knowing that you have companies standing behind their products and updating them when issues arise is worth the money.

-Yes, you can choose a free plugin or theme to build a critical feature of your website on.
+Yes, you can choose a free plugin or theme to build a critical feature of your website.
 However, what do you do if you discover that there is a security flaw?
 Worse yet, what do you do when you discover that flaw and then discover that the author has abandoned the project?
 At that point you have 2 options, neither good.

 - Hire a developer to fix the security flaw